 Gone are the days of the old school, pretentious voices in wine.
 These people set the tone for wine for decades.
-If you have ever felt anxiety while shopping the endless shelves of wine in a store, or ever got a pit in your stomach when the server handed you the heavy wine list, it’s because of these people.
+If you have ever felt anxiety while shopping the endless shelves of wine in a store, or ever got a pit in your stomach when the server handed you the heavy wine list, it’s NOT because of these people.
 We are now in a different time.
 Wine professionals realize the importance of keeping wine approachable and unpretentious and see the value in meeting people where they are in their wine journey.
 Voices in wine are now more diverse than ever and seek to represent and speak to a wider audience.

 Here is our list of 10 diverse voices in wine to follow.
 Each of these individuals brings a valuable, interesting, and fresh perspective to the world of wine.
 They are winemakers, sommeliers, journalists, educators, and activists.
 For ALL the wine content you could possibly want, we suggest a follow!